uzuy-emul/AdrenoDrivers/README.md

 # Custom Adreno Drivers
-Repository for Custom drivers to use in Skyushu.
+Repository for Custom drivers to use in [Uzuy](https://github.com/uzuy-emul/uzuy).

 ---
 - Qualcomm drivers are extracted from qualcomm-soc-using devices, like Smartphones or the Oculus Quest.